OctopusDeploy/docs/docs/deployments/aws/aws-s3-create-bucket/index.md

 ---

 Octopus supports creating a new S3 bucket through the `Create an Amazon S3 Bucket` step.
-This step provides a way to create or manage an arbitrary Amazon S3 Bucket.
+This step provides a way to create or manage an arbitrary Amazon S3 Bucket via CloudFormation.
 This could be especially useful in conjunction with AWS Lambda functions.

 :::hint
-The `Create an Amazon S3 Bucket` manages the S3 bucket via CloudFormation.
+The `Create an Amazon S3 Bucket` step was added in **Octopus 2022.1**.
 :::

 The following instructions can be followed to configure the `Create an Amazon S3 Bucket` step.

-## Add the "Create an Amazon S3 Bucket" step
+## Add the Create an Amazon S3 Bucket step

 Add the `Create an Amazon S3 Bucket` step to the project, and provide it a name.